Maximilian Steinberg: Life

 Steinberg scholar Oksana Lukonina believes that his decision to compose a work of religious music was motivated in part by the events of 1921.
 The poet Alexander Blok had died after being refused permission to go abroad for medical treatment.
 Lukonina also sees Steinberg's turn to chant-based choral music as a manifestation of renewed interest in the religious heritage of Russian culture shown by such other artists of the early Soviet period as the painter Mikhail Nesterov and, eventually, the Nobel Prize-winning poet and novelist Boris Pasternak.

 In 1923, midway through the composition of Passion Week, the Communist Party of the Soviet Union banned the performance of all music with religious undertones.
 Upon receiving the news, Steinberg ruefully confided in his diary that he now had no chance of ever hearing Passion Week performed.
 In the vain hope that choirs in the West might be interested, Steinberg arranged in 1927 for the score to be published by a White emigre firm in Paris.
 The Paris edition appeared under the title, La Semaine de la Passion d’après les vieux chants religieux russes pour choeur mixte a cappella.
 Hoping that Passion Week might have wider appeal than just among the Russian diaspora, Steinberg arranged for the Paris edition to include translations of the sung text from Old Church Slavonic into both Latin and English.

 After the 1920s, however, Steinberg is believed to have never again acted contrary to the Party's wishes.

 Steinberg's subsequent music drew upon world literature for its subject matter.
 The dictates of socialist realism, which began being forced upon Soviet composers in 1932 meant no great changes for Steinberg, as his style was already very similar to the 19th century composers whom Joseph Stalin admired.

 As Stalinism tightened its grip, Steinberg drew also on the folk music of the Soviet Union's ethnic minorities, particularly those from Uzbekistan and Turkmenistan.
 He also let himself be inspired more and more by musical and literary folklore.

-Steinberg played an important role in Soviet music life as the teacher of composers Dmitri Shostakovich, Galina Ustvolskaya, Lyubov Streicher, and Yuri Shaporin.
+Steinberg played an important role in Soviet music life as the teacher of composers Dmitri Shostakovich, Galina Ustvolskaya, Natalia Pravosudovich, Lyubov Streicher, and Yuri Shaporin.

 Steinberg held numerous posts at the Conservatory, among others deputy director 1934–39.
 He retired in 1946.

 Shortly before his death, Steinberg was interviewed by an American musical scholar about his past rivalry with Igor Stravinsky.
 Even though Stravinsky had repeatedly criticized him in the West, Steinberg refused to follow suit.

 In what may have been part of a deliberate effort by the Soviet State to convince Stravinsky to return home, Steinberg expressed only admiration for his former rival's talents mixed with regret that Stravinsky had chosen to become an emigre.
 Steinberg also claimed that Stravinsky's absence from his Motherland was a catastrophic loss for Soviet music and cultural life.